 CWRU Law Moot Courtroom (A59)

-Katharine Van Tassel, Visiting Professor, The Law-Medicine Center, School of Law
+Katharine Van Tassel, Visiting Professor of Law, The Law-Medicine Center, School of Law